DevMagnataur/Carter2.me/README.md

 ## Internal Penetration Testing
-Description: Prioritize security with regular internal penetration testing.
+Prioritized security with regular internal penetration testing.
 This feature involves both black-box and white-box testing methods, ensuring the resilience of the application against potential security threats.
 As the maintainer, your responsibility includes overseeing and conducting these tests to guarantee a secure catering platform.

 **Implementation Highlights:**